 38. Stop in Amarillo and look at the Cadillac Ranch, the public art installation that features painted Cadillacs.

-Update No. 1: We’ve received so many responses from readers that we wanted to add a few of the more popular items we’ve missed.
+Update: We’ve received so many responses from readers that we wanted to add a few of the more popular items we’ve missed.
 (And there are some places that KERA News staff members insist be added to the list.
 And there are some we simply forgot to post in the first place.)
 What else are we missing?
-Let us know in the comments below!
+Let us know — contact us at email@example.com!